amitmerchant1990/pomolectron/README.md

 You can also get the [Windows binaries](http://www.softpedia.com/get/Others/Miscellaneous/Pomolectron.shtml) from Softpedia.

 ## News
-Pomolectron was [trending](https://news.ycombinator.com/item?id=13878898) on the Hacker News and on [GitHub](https://raw.githubusercontent.com/amitmerchant1990/test/master/trending.JPG) during it's launch day.
+Pomolectron was [trending](https://news.ycombinator.com/item?id=13878898) on the Hacker News and on [GitHub](https://raw.githubusercontent.com/amitmerchant1990/test/master/trending.JPG) during the day of it's launch.

 ## License